Requiem for the American Dream: Reception

-Reception to this has been generally positive, with Publishers Weekly saying "Chomsky and his collaborators have created a perceptive and revelatory examination of the forces driving America inequality."
+Reception to the book has been generally positive, with Publishers Weekly saying "Chomsky and his collaborators have created a perceptive and revelatory examination of the forces driving America inequality."

+HuffPost also praised the book, saying "While many books attempt to explain how we got to this political moment (some successfully), Noam Chomsky's latest, Requiem for the American Dream, provides necessary historical context.
+Zooming in on ten ways that government and corporate interests have kept the American people down, Chomsky offers a compelling history that explains today's economic and political landscape."

 Film

-A documentary film of the same name, Requiem for the American Dream, featuring Noam Chomsky and directed by Peter D. Hutchison, Kelly Nyks, and Jared P. Scott was released in 2015.
+A documentary film with the same name, Requiem for the American Dream, was released in 2015.
+It featured Noam Chomsky and was directed by Peter D. Hutchison, Kelly Nyks, and Jared P. Scott.